sceckert/IntroDHSpring2021/_week2/introduction-to-the-command-line.md

 ## Agenda

-- Paul Bloomberg, "What is Code?""
+- Paul Bloomberg, "What is Code?"
 - What is the Command Line?
 - Practicing the command line
 	- Creating text files